SaraDanaKablTalabani/learning-git/README.md

-# learning-git and Github
+# learning git and Github
-This repo was used to learn git from Sara Dana Kabl Talabani
+This repo was used to learn git and Github from Sara Dana Kabl Talabani.